 • Those expecting results without consistent application

-Joint Pain Arthritis Back Pain Neck Pain Muscle Soreness Sciatica Bursitis Tendonitis
+Knee Arthritis Hip Pain Back Pain Neck Stiffness Muscle Soreness Sciatica Bursitis Tendonitis Shoulder Pain Wrist Pain

-From over 7,200 verified purchasers, here are some representative experiences:
+From over 7,200 verified purchasers, here are representative experiences across different pain conditions:

 ★★★★★

 "I've had knee arthritis for 6 years.
-I've tried every cream on the market.
+I've tried every cream on the market — Biofreeze, Voltaren, Tiger Balm.
 ArcticBlast is the first thing that actually feels like it gets inside the joint.
-Within 5 minutes of applying, the aching is noticeably less.
+Within 5 minutes the aching is noticeably less.
 I use it every morning now."

 ★★★★★

 "Lower back pain has kept me off the gym for 2 years.
-I was skeptical about a liquid but my daughter convinced me.
 Third day using it and I can bend down without wincing.
-The warming sensation tells me something is actually happening."
+The warming sensation tells me something is actually happening, not just sitting on top of my skin."

 ★★★★☆

 "Works really well for my shoulder bursitis.
-The only thing I'd warn people about is the garlic smell — it's real!
-I apply it at night now so it doesn't affect my day.
-But the relief is genuinely worth the mild inconvenience."
+The only thing I'd warn people about is the garlic smell — it's real.
+But the relief is genuinely worth the mild inconvenience.
+I apply it at night now."

 ★★★★★